 For more instructions, see our tutorial on how to display post excerpts in WordPress themes.

 We hope this article helped you learn some new category hacks and plugins for WordPress.
-For more best practice tips, see our guide on categories vs. tags (best practices) and our expert picks for the best WordPress RSS feed plugins.
+For more best practice tips, see our guide on the best tools for WordPress freelancers, designers, and developers or our list of important things to do once you install WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.